kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1973</span> First Lady Imelda Marcos buys her 17th pair of Hermes shoes in Paris, telling her husband "This is the last, dear, I promise."

-- <span class=year>1974</span> President Marcos realizes the country possesses a valuable and virtually inexhaustible commodity for trade: Filipinos.
+- <span class=year>1974</span> Marcos realizes the country has a valuable and virtually inexhaustible commodity for trade: Filipinos.
 He creates government agencies to select and certify the best varieties for export, first to the Middle East, then to the rest of the world.

 - <span class=year>1974</span> Hiroo Onoda, the first-ever *hikikomori*, comes out of his cave and surrenders in Lubang Island, Mindoro.
 His hideout reveals World War II-era rifles, discarded cups of instant ramen, and a massive collection of manga.